BerkayDur/sales-tracker-hermes/README.md

 - **Extract**:
   - **Provisioning Lambda**: This Lambda function extracts data from the RDS and groups data together into manageable chunks each to be processed by separate transform lambdas.
 This ensures that irrespective of the number of products being tracked, the lambdas are able to scrape the price data efficiently.
 - **Transform**:
-  - **Transform Lambdas**: The provisioning Lambda triggers multiple Transform Lambda functions.
-These functions gather updated price data for products and send forward details of products that have decreased in price to the load process.
+  - **Transform**: Within these Lambdas the data is then processed and filtered to only send forward details of products that have decreased in price to the load process.
 - **Load**:
-  - **Email Script**: This script uses Amazon Simple Email Service (SES) to send alerts to users when there are price reductions.
+  - **Email Lambda**: This script uses Amazon Simple Email Service (SES) to send alerts to users when there are price reductions.

 ### Streamlit Dashboard